MBODM/DotNetBinariesSize/README.md

 # DotNetMinimumBinarySize
-Some simple testing to see how big compiled .NET binaries are
+Some simple testing to see how big compiled .NET binaries are in 2023

 ### What it is